 A very kind recommendation from a client in Manchester.
 You can see what clients say.

 A fatal accident caused by the fault of another can be compensated.
 The people entitled and how much compensation is due must be considered carefully.
-Most of the rules are set by Statute, and it is a shame the law has not kept up to date with social change.
+Most of the rules for England and Wales are set by Statute and it is a shame the law has been slow to keep up with social change.
 I hope there will be changes in the future which help all those left in difficult circumstances by a fatal accident.

-The law set out below is current at July 2009.
-The law was different before, and may be different after, so use this page for information and contact us to weigh up your own circumstances.
+The law does develop slowly, so use this page for information and contact us to weigh up your own circumstances.

 There are two statutes which outline what can be recovered.
 These are Law Reform (Miscellaneous Provisions) Act 1934 and the Fatal Accidents Act 1976.
 Both Acts have been amended and updated.